-The FAO Reference Centre for Veterinary Public Health is to play a substantial role now and in the future in the propagation of veterinary public health in all its facets.
+The vision of the FAO Reference Centre for Veterinary Public Health is to play a substantial role now and in the future in the propagation of Veterinary Public Health in all its facets.

-The FAO Reference Centre for Veterinary Public Health is in particular dedicated to consumer protection by providing state-of-the-art diagnoses for zoonotic agents along the livestock value chain.
+The FAO Reference Centre for Veterinary Public Health is in particular dedicated to consumer protection by providing state-of-the-art diagnoses for zoonotic agents along the livestock value chains.